Your Guide to Eco-Friendly Living

 Energy conservation is one of the most important things you can do to reduce your carbon footprint.
-Leaving your electricals on standby needlessly uses up energy – hit the off switch and you could see huge improvements, most noticeably in your energy bills!
+Leaving your electricals on standby uses unnecessary energy – turn them off at the wall when you’ve finished using them, and you could see your bill going down.

 Step 2: Invest in eco-friendly technology

 Want to go further than simply turning it off?
-Make sure that the tech you have got is as energy-efficient as possible.
-This way, you’re using much less energy for the time that the product is on, saving money, and reducing your energy output.
+If you need to get new appliances, check their energy-efficiency rating to ensure they’re as efficient as possible.
+This way, you’re using much less energy for the time that the product is on and reducing your energy output.

 Step 3: Switch to renewables

 Choosing 100% renewable electricity is a great eco-friendly tip for any home – and is one of the biggest things you can do to help tackle the climate crisis.
 Due to the current situation in the energy market, it’s best to stay with your existing supplier right now.
 We’ll let you know when switching supplier opens up again.

 Being careful with what you’re consuming is at the heart of being more environmentally friendly, and cutting down on the amount of meat you eat can have a huge impact.
 Not having red meat and eating a more plant based diet – even if it’s just for two or three days a week – can have quite a significant impact on reducing your carbon footprint.

 Waste not, want not.
 Did you know that 9.5 million tonnes of food is wasted in the UK every year?
 This isn’t just a huge waste of food and money, it adds to the amount of CO2 and methane being created in landfills.